 A personality disorder can make it difficult to relate to situations and people, causing significant problems with school, work, and personal relationships.
-Stoni Johnston, APRN, MSN, PMHNP-BC, provides personalized, connected care for personality disorders in children, teens, and adults at Sulcata Psychiatry in Houston, Texas.
+Sulcata Psychiatry provides personalized, connected care for personality disorders in children, teens, and adults.
 If you or a loved one may have a personality disorder, call the office today or request an appointment online.
 Telemedicine visits are available.

 Your personality is the way you think, feel, and behave that sets you apart from other people.
 A personality disorder is when these aspects deviate from cultural expectations and cause ongoing distress or difficulty functioning.

 Sometimes, people with personality disorders don’t realize anything is wrong because their way of thinking or behaving seems normal to them.
 They may even blame others for the challenges they face.
 That can significantly disrupt the lives of both the affected person and those who care about them.

 Without treatment, personality disorders can last a long time.
 Fortunately, compassionate care is available at Sulcata Psychiatry.

 There are 10 different personality disorders that fit into three main clusters:

 Cluster A personality disorders involve eccentric thinking or behavior.
 They include schizoid personality disorder, schizotypal personality disorder, and paranoid personality disorder.